Summary of Safety Protocols

 Check-in: One parent or guardian per family is required at check-in.
 A six-foot distance should be maintained at all times.
 After check-in, players will be given a personal area to keep their bag.
 Location specific check-in policies will be shared prior to the first session.

 Equipment: Players are required to bring their own ball which should be sanitized daily, prior to clinic arrival.
 Players are not permitted to touch equipment at any time.
-Players will be given a pinnie on day one which they will be required to bring to clinic each day.

 Face-coverings – Coaches: All staff members will be wearing masks upon arrival and throughout the clinic.